 Consultation two

 The Working Groups approach is to utilise the customer certification form alongside existing/new data from operational metering to derive the Final Demand and Non-Final Demand element.
+In order to calculate capacity split at Sites where residual charging bands are assessed on MIC, operational metering will need to record both active and reactive power per half hour to calculate a capacity split.
+Conversely, at Sites where residual charging bands are assessed based on consumption, the active power needs to be recorded to calculate the differences between Final/Non-Final Demand consumption.

-The solution will cater for both capacity and consumption tariffs in line with the current approach to residual charges.
-It also facilitates both existing customers and new connectees to the distribution network with a conciliation process associated with each.
+The solution will cater for both capacity and consumption tariffs in line with the current approach to residual charging bands.
+This is the key difference in comparison to CMP 363 and CMP 364, as at transmission level, residual charging bands are derived based on consumption (MWh) only.
+It also facilitates both existing customers and new connectees to the distribution network with a reconciliation process associated with each.

 The Working Group would like your views on the proposed solution for DCP388.